 A Cajun shrimp pasta restaurant serving from Chili’s contains an estimated 1190 calories!
 Conversely, this healthy Cajun shrimp pasta contains just 340 calories per serving.

 Cajun Shrimp Pasta

-- 8 ounces whole wheat linguine noodles or similar long noodles
+- 8 ounces whole wheat linguine noodles or pasta of your choice

 - 1 pound large shrimp peeled and deveined*

 - 3 teaspoons Cajun seasoning divided, or to taste

 - 1/2 teaspoon garlic powder divided

 - 3/4 teaspoon kosher salt divided, plus additional to taste